 As discussed in Case reports and consent to publication.
 Int J Obstet Anesth 2016;28:1-2, the International Journal of Obstetric Anesthesia understands the importance of case reports in our sub-specialised field.
 To be accepted for publication, individual case reports need to have important and novel learning points; a simple narrative of a complex or challenging patient(s) or a patient with a rare condition is insufficient.
 Case series dealing with important areas of practice with a thorough review of the relevant literature will be considered.
 When writing the case report it is recommended that authors describe the salient features of the case, their novel clinical/technical solutions or features, and a short review of prior knowledge of these cases.
 Please see guidelines such as those at www.CARE-statement.org .
 Authors may choose to combine a number of similar cases (usually greater than 3) and write a case series and review article.
 Submissions of case reports, or correspondence in which a potentially identifiable patient is described, without written consent of the patient, will not be considered for publication (see Ethics in Publishing below).

 The journal publishes review articles and debates on topical and controversial subjects in the area of obstetric anaesthesia.
-Reviews are often commissioned, although authors may contact the Editor-in-Chief if they wish to discuss potential topics.Contact details for submission
+Reviews are often commissioned, although authors may contact the Editor-in-Chief if they wish to discuss potential topics.Surveys

 Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office at:

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 One author has been designated as the corresponding author with contact details:

 • Include highlights - 3 to 5 bullet points, with no more than 85 characters each, including spaces.

 • All figures (include relevant captions)